What is Camp Kesem Stony Brook?

 Camp Kesem was an idea that originated with the Hillel organization at Stanford University.
 The first camp was organized by one staff member, Iris Rave and just four student leaders.
 That summer they hosted 37 campers for one week in the summer of 2001.

-We wanted to join universities from all over the country on this great endeavour.
-So, in the spring of 2013, a group of Stony Brook University student leaders applied for a $10,000 LIVESTRONG grant and a bid for a Camp Kesem charter with the support of Dean of Students Dr. Jerrold Stein.
+We wanted to join universities from all over the country on this great endeavor.
+So, in the spring of 2013, a group of Stony Brook University student leaders applied for a $10,000 LIVESTRONG grant and a bid for a Camp Kesem charter with the support of former Dean of Students Dr. Jerrold Stein.
 Stony Brook was selected through a national online voting competition as the most voted for school in the northeast region.
-Our board of coordinators, comprised of 12 current SBU students, is beyond thrilled to be working on such a wonderful project and is looking forward to an incredible camp this summer!
+Stony Brook’s first year was very successful with 52 campers and raising over $50,000!

 Find out more about our $10,000 Livestrong Community Impact Project Grant here!